Buying Guide Property Spain: Polaris World Resorts

 Each property is marked as either bank, resale or direct on our website.
 As agents we can show you any of these properties and help you choose the best for your needs.

 The majority of our buyers are likely to be interested in the bank owned properties.
 For bank properties the process can vary depending which bank and resort.
-Either €3000 or 10% is due as a reservation deposit.
-This is sometimes refundable subject to mortgage approval.
+Either €3000 or nil followed by 10% is due as a reservation deposit.
+This is often refundable based on mortgage approval.

 When buying a resale property in Spain, an offer is put forward to the vendor.
 If this is accepted a deposit (usually €5,000 or €10,000) reserves the property until the next stage which is a private contract between vendor and buyer.
 The next stage is usually 10% of the purchase price prior to completion.
 Often the next stage can go straight to completion without the need for a second stage deposit.